 The Compensation Committee views the granting of stock options and restricted stock as a means of aligning management and stockholder interests, incenting and rewarding management's long-term perspective, and retaining the services of the executive.
 Stock options and restricted stock are designed to provide long-term performance incentives and rewards tied to the price of our Common Stock.
 Following the determination of 2012 annual performance and the resulting dollar value of the long-term incentive, 33% of that dollar value was awarded in the form of stock options (vesting as described below), using the Black-Scholes value on or about December 31 of the most recent year.
 The remaining dollar value was awarded in the form of stock awards (vesting as described below), using the closing price of our Common Stock as reported on the NYSE on the date of grant.
 (However, since Mr. Blair retired as an officer at the end of 2012, he was paid cash for the dollar value of his long-term incentive, rather than awarded restricted stock and options.)
 The Compensation Committee supports the use of stock options and stock awards for the following reasons: they have a strong retentive feature both during vesting and (in the case of options) after vesting; they provide a strong incentive to officers to maximize company performance; and they keep our compensation programs competitive with our peers.
-A greater percentage of the dollar value is allocated to restricted stock awards than to options because stock awards retain their value (and thus retentive feature) even if our stock price declines; they provide a current and immediate return to officers with our stockholders in protecting the value of our stock price declines; they provide a current and immediate return to officers with our stockholders in protecting the value of our company.
+A greater percentage of the dollar value is allocated to restricted stock awards than to options because stock awards retain their value (and thus retentive feature) even if our stock price declines; they provide a current and immediate return to officers and thus are viewed as an important part of compensation; and they provide immediate exposure to the effect of a decline in stock price, thus aligning the interests of officers with our stockholders in protecting the value of our company.